Regression Discontinuity Design – Fuzzy

 Hahn, J., Todd, P., & Van der Klaauw, W. (2001).
 Identification and Estimation of Treatment Effects with a Regression-Discontinuity Design.

-This paper provided the formal econometric framework for both sharp and fuzzy regression discontinuity designs.
-For the fuzzy case, it showed that the treatment effect can be identified as the ratio of the discontinuity in the outcome to the discontinuity in the treatment probability, analogous to a Wald estimator.
+Hahn, Todd, and Van der Klaauw provide the formal econometric framework for both sharp and fuzzy regression discontinuity designs.
+For the fuzzy case, they show that the treatment effect can be identified as the ratio of the discontinuity in the outcome to the discontinuity in the treatment probability, analogous to a Wald estimator.

 Imbens, G. W., & Lemieux, T. (2008).
 Regression Discontinuity Designs: A Guide to Practice.

-Imbens and Lemieux provided a comprehensive practical guide to implementing RDD, covering bandwidth selection, functional form, and graphical analysis.
-Their treatment of fuzzy RDD as a local IV estimator clarified the interpretation and implementation for applied researchers.
+Imbens and Lemieux provide a comprehensive practical guide to implementing RDD, covering bandwidth selection, functional form, and graphical analysis.
+Their treatment of fuzzy RDD as a local IV estimator clarifies the interpretation and implementation for applied researchers.

 Lee, D. S., & Lemieux, T. (2010).
 Regression Discontinuity Designs in Economics.

-Lee and Lemieux wrote the definitive survey of RDD methods in economics, covering both sharp and fuzzy designs, validity tests, and extensions.
+Lee and Lemieux write the standard survey of RDD methods in economics, covering both sharp and fuzzy designs, validity tests, and extensions.
 This paper is the standard reference for understanding the econometric theory and practical implementation of RDD.